emitanaka/edibble/README.md

 While named experimental designs can be muddling to understanding the experimental structure, it is still convenient to be able to concisely describe common structures.
-I take a compromising approach where named experimental designs can be generated consisely using the `create_classic` function.
+I take a compromising approach where named experimental designs can be generated concisely using the `create_classic` function.
 The output contains information about the design, the code to generate the design using edibble that can be easily copy-and-pasted and the output data frame.
-If you want just the edibble code alone then you can just substitute it with `create_classic_code`.
+If you want the edibble code alone then you can just use `create_classic_code`.

 ``` r
 create_classic("crd", n = 30, t = 5)